Deltares/hydromt/docs/getting_started/installation.rst

 ..
 Note::

-    In the commands below you can exchange `mamba` for `conda`, see above for the difference between both.
+    In the commands below you can exchange `conda` for `mamba`, see above for the difference between both.

 Install HydroMT in a new environment
 ------------------------------------